 While some of the risk factors that tie varicose veins to DVT are documented, the amount of risk of developing DVT because of pre-existing varicose veins is only slight.
 Being informed allows you to make the correct decision for your circumstances.
 When in doubt, consult with the expert Orlando vascular physician in Central Florida Vein & Vascular Center.
-Call 407-293-5944 or 352-658-5547 to schedule a consultation.
+Contact us today to schedule a consultation.
 Our offices are located in Ocoee, Kissimmee, and The Villages for your convenience.

 - Why Do I Have Varicose Veins Around My Ankles?